Olmesartan medoxomil and hydrochlorothiazide

 insulin and tablets used to treat diabetes

-medicines which lower your immune system, such as corticosteroids and cytotoxic medicines
+medicines which lower your immune system (e.g. radiation therapy, corticosteroids

 medicines used to relieve pain